University of Bristol Archery

 How much do the courses cost?

-The course will cost £30 and will include four sessions.
+The course will cost £45.
 For the duration of the course, you will not need club membership.
 Once you have completed the course, you will need Novice membership to shoot in our sessions.

 For the duration of the beginners' course regular session fees will be waived and completion of the course will allow you to shoot with us and at many other archery clubs.